-Falu is internationally recognized for her rare ability to seamlessly blend a signature modern inventive style with a formidable Indian classically-shaped vocal talent.
+Falu is a GRAMMY® Award winning, internationally recognized artist known for her rare ability to seamlessly blend a signature modern inventive style with a formidable Indian classically-shaped vocal talent.

-In her early years in Bombay, singer Falu (aka Falguni Shah) was trained rigorously in the Jaipur musical tradition and in the Benares style of Thumrie, honing her talent for up to 16 hours a day.
-She later continued studying under the late sarangi/vocal master Ustad Sultan Khan, and continues to study with the legendary Smt.
+In her early years in Bombay, singer Falu (aka Falguni Shah) was trained rigorously in the Jaipur musical tradition and in the Benares style of Thumrie under the legendary Kaumudi Munshi and semi classical music from Uday Mazumdar.
+She later continued studying under the late sarangi/vocal master Ustad Sultan Khan, and later with the legendary Smt.
 Kishori Amonkar (Jaipur style).

 Originally from Bombay, Falu moved to the States in 2000 and was appointed as a visiting lecturer at Tufts University.
 Falu’s subsequent career in the States had led to a series of collaborations with world-wide recognized artists such as Yo-Yo Ma, Wyclef Jean, Philip Glass, Ricky Martin, Blues Traveler and A. R. Rahman amongst others.
 She was appointed Carnegie Hall’s ambassador of Indian Music in 2006, where her shows at Zankel Hall have consistently sold out.
 Falu has performed for President Obama and First Lady Michelle Obama at the White House and was also the featured performer at the Time-100 gala in 2009.